No news on whereabouts or health of Iranian Nobel laureate Narges Mohammadi, supporters say

 Follow topic:

-PARIS, Dec 16 - The brother and lawyer of Iranian human rights activist and Nobel Peace Prize laureate Narges Mohammadi said on Tuesday they have no information on her whereabouts or health, four days after her arrest.
+PARIS – The brother and lawyer of Iranian human rights activist and Nobel Peace Prize laureate Narges Mohammadi said on Dec 16 they have no information on her whereabouts or health, four days after her arrest.

-Mohammadi was arrested on Friday after denouncing the suspicious death of lawyer Khosrow Alikordi during his memorial ceremony in the northeastern city of Mashhad.
+was arrested on Dec 12after denouncing the suspicious death of lawyer Khosrow Alikordi during his memorial ceremony in the north-eastern city of Mashhad.

+He spoke after another brother in Iran, who cannot be named for security reasons, briefly spoke to her on the night of Dec 15.

-Mashhad prosecutor Hasan Hematifar said Saturday that Mohammadi and Alikordi's brother made provocative remarks at the memorial, encouraging "norm-breaking slogans" and "disturbing the peace."
+Mashhad prosecutor Hasan Hematifar said on Dec 13 that Ms Mohammadi and Mr Alikordi’s brother made provocative remarks at the memorial, encouraging “norm-breaking slogans” and “disturbing the peace”.

 Iran’s foreign ministry was not immediately available for comment.

-Her French lawyer, Chirinne Ardakani, said authorities will likely reactivate suspended sentences and bring her before a judge soon.
-"They have committed no crime except for exercising freedom of expression," Ardakani said.
+Her French lawyer, Ms Chirinne Ardakani, said authorities will likely reactivate suspended sentences and bring her before a judge soon.
+“They have committed no crime except for exercising freedom of expression,” Ms Ardakani said.

 She said she would present the case to the International Criminal Court as evidence of Iran’s crackdown on activists.
 REUTERS